 Helping to prime Houston as America's next great global city, the Houston Global Cities Initiative (GCI) Steering Committee created the Houston Metro Export Plan.
 GCI is a joint project of the Brookings Institution and JPMorgan Chase.
 The plan applies six key findings from an in-depth market assessment to develop targeted export-related strategies to create jobs by helping companies increase their reach with global markets and customers.

-The 2016 Global Houston Trade Profiles document details each of Houston's top 20 trade partners.
+The 2017 Global Houston Trade Profiles document details each of Houston's top 20 trade partners.
 The trade profiles highlight Houston's commercial and cultural connections and identify emerging export opportunities.
+If you're looking to export, read our Export Resource Guide to get started.

 No other community offers you the unique breadth of opportunities that Houston does.
 We deliver operational affordability and business-savvy support networks.
 A proven track record of nurturing great ideas as they travel from "what if?" to the marketplace.
 And a labor force that's experienced, professional, diverse and growing.
 Add a mid-country location, a sophisticated transportation infrastructure that connects you to the nation and the world, and a breadth of resources that make Houston one of the best places to live, work and play.
 See for yourself why it's no surprise that so many of the world's leading companies have a Houston location.